rlautan/recras-wordpress-plugin/readme.txt

 * Improve online booking styling in Edge
 * Small online booking styling fixes/changes in both integrated themes

+**BREAKING CHANGES**
-**Note:** because of technical changes for the styling, this release contains breaking changes if you use the new online booking method and have custom CSS changes for this.
+* Because of technical changes for the styling, this release contains breaking changes if you use the new online booking method and have custom CSS changes for this.
 If you don't use the new online booking method, or use one of the theme integrated into the plugin ("Basic theme" or "Recras Blue"), this is a safe upgrade.
 For more (technical) info, please refer to [the upgrade documentation of the library](https://github.com/Recras/online-booking-js/blob/master/upgrading.md).
+* The plugin now requires PHP 5.6 or higher (though PHP 7.3 is highly recommended)

 = 2.4.9 =
 * Make readme shorter and move documentation to page within WordPress